 Go back a decade and to most of us mobile phones were simply a communication tool for keeping in touch with friends and family.
-Now our portable devices are so much more and often the first thing we turn to for online banking and shopping rather than booting up a full size computer.
+Now our portable devices are so much more, often the first thing we turn to for online banking and shopping rather than booting up a computer.

 But with this change in behaviour comes new risks.
 Tablets and smartphones can contain a huge amount of personal information and losing one to a thief can have dangerous implications.
 It’s therefore essential that we all take steps to protect our devices and minimise the impact of a loss.

 Lock screens and passcodes